Tainted-Roses/about/README.md

 meow

-basics that you guys should know before you interact .
+basics that you guys should know before you interact i think

-im not very sociable or great at talking to people ; so i might sound dry .
+im not very sociable ; but im nice i swear !!!!

 c+h is fine unless im with a friend / im offtab or s-afk a lot so whisper me if i dont reply .